jpellman/python-novice-gapminder/_episodes/07-reading-tabular.md

 ## Use `DataFrame.info` to find out more about a dataframe.

-TODO: Explain how variables can sometimes have functions attached to them.
+Sometimes variables can contain functions.
+Similar to how functions and constants can be imported using libraries, functions attached to variables can be accessed using the `.` (belongs to) character.
+The variable we just loaded the CSV data into has an `info` function attached to it that can tell us more about our data.

 ~~~
 data.info()